Get Video Assessment

 This is the hardest part.
 Consistency.
 Every day.
 In every detail.

 “Prices are not what you charge.
 Prices are what someone is willing to pay.
-And that willingness is created by perception — long before the invoice arrives.
+And that willingness is created by perception, long before the invoice arrives.
 Anyone who tinkers with their prices instead of their brand is fixing the roof by painting the floor.”

 The Swiss Context: Quality Is the Baseline

 In Switzerland, quality is expected.
-It is not a unique selling point — it is the entry ticket.
+It is not a unique selling point.
+It is the entry ticket.
 Anyone who uses “Swiss quality” as a differentiator is essentially saying nothing.

 What works in Switzerland: specialisation, reliability, and substance.
-Swiss clients are willing to pay fair prices — but they expect clarity in return.
+Swiss clients are willing to pay fair prices, but they expect clarity in return.
 Clarity about what they get.
 Clarity about why it costs what it does.
 Clarity that you are the right person for the job.

 The Federal Statistical Office shows that Switzerland has one of the highest business start-up rates in Europe.
 At the same time, roughly 30% of new businesses fail within the first three years (Swiss Trade Association, 2023).
 One of the most common reasons: margins too thin because prices could not be maintained.
 Not because the work was poor.
 But because the value was not communicated.